MnYangs/AnyMatch/README.md

 Refer to <a href="https://github.com/MnYangs/AnyMatch/tree/main/Modality_Transformation/readme.md">Modality Transformation</a> for details.

-## ✨ With the Modality Transformation and View Transformation modules, you can create multi‑modal matching datasets tailored to your own domain! ✨
+## ✨ With the View Transformation and Modality Transformation modules, you can create multi‑modal matching datasets tailored to your own domain! ✨

+## 🌀 Single-View Database Preparation
+The Single-View Database in AnyMatch is a large-scale collection of real-world RGB images sourced from public datasets (GLDv2 and SA-1B), all uniformly resized and center-cropped to 512×512 resolution.
+This database serves as the fundamental input repository, replacing expensive multi-view or multi-sensor acquisitions, and provides diverse, high-quality single-view images that are subsequently transformed by the View and Modality Transformation modules to generate geometrically consistent multi-modal training data with broad scene coverage.
+### Single-View Database for Any-syn test subset
+Please refer to <a href="https://github.com/MnYangs/AnyMatch/blob/main/data/%20Single-View-Data/readme-SA-1B.md">RGB-Normal</a> for details.

+### Single-View Database for Any-syn train subset
+Please refer to <a href="https://github.com/MnYangs/AnyMatch/blob/main/data/%20Single-View-Data/readme-GLDv2.md">RGB-Normal</a> for details.

 ## 🌀 Data Preparation for Evaluation